What Does HNP Stand For?

-If you suffer from back or neck pain, you may wonder, “What does HNP stand for?”
+If you are experiencing neck or back pain, you may wonder, “What does HNP stand for?”
 HNP stands for “herniated nucleus pulposus.”
 The term might make a bit more sense if we break down its components.
 The nucleus pulposus is the gel-like inner material that is contained within intervertebral discs, which are the protective cartilaginous pads situated between adjacent vertebrae.
 The nucleus pulposus is contained within a fibrous disc wall called the annulus fibrosus.
-As we age, the entire disc loses height, elasticity, and water content.
+As we age, the entire disc loses height, elasticity and water content.
 This general weakening makes the disc prone to developing a tear, or rupture, in the annulus fibrosus, a condition referred to as a herniated disc.

 Keep in mind that spine pain or discomfort in the extremities is not necessarily indicative of herniated nucleus pulposus.
-The most common reason behind most pain in the back or neck is a strained muscle or sprained ligament, both of which should abate over time with medication, hot-cold therapy, and intermittent periods of rest.
-If your physician does confirm a diagnosis of HNP, he or she might suggest a course of noninvasive disc herniation therapy.
-This could include yoga, massage, TENS (transcutaneous electrical nerve stimulation), epidural steroid injections, or transdermal analgesic pain patches, among others.
+The most common reason behind most pain in the neck or back is a strained muscle or sprained ligament, both of which should abate over time with medication, hot-cold therapy and intermittent periods of rest.
+If your physician does confirm a diagnosis of HNP, he or she might suggest a course of non-invasive disc herniation therapy.
+This could include yoga, massage, TENS (transcutaneous electrical nerve stimulation), epidural steroid injections or transdermal analgesic pain patches, among others.

 If conservative treatments fail to offer you lasting pain relief, your physician may suggest that you consider the option of surgery.
 If this is the case, you should know that a highly invasive open spine operation is not your only option.
-Laser Spine Institute offers minimally invasive, endoscopic procedures that have helped tens of thousands of people rediscover their lives without back and neck pain.
-Contact us today for a free review of your MRI or CT scan.
+Laser Spine Institute offers minimally invasive, outpatient procedures that have helped tens of thousands of people find meaningful relief from neck and back pain.
+Contact us today for your MRI or CT scan review.